What is the Well School?

-Well School is a whole systems, collaborative approach that supports educations most precious asset: the teachers, towards their health and optimal being.
+Well School is a whole systems, collaborative approach that supports people towards their health and optimal being.
 We think personal and workplace wellness are essential part of creating a safe and healthy culture for all.
 We focus on personal well-being first and foremost as a strategy for systems well-being.
 The animation below well expresses the need for systems change in education and was adapted from a talk given by Sir Ken Robinson, world-renowned education and creativity expert and recipient of the RSA’s Benjamin Franklin award.